Engee documentation

 Designing a monostatic radar system

-We need to define several characteristics of the radar system such as waveform, receiver, transmitter and antenna used to emit and receive the signal.
+We need to identify several characteristics of the radar system, such as the waveform, receiver, transmitter, and antenna used to emit and receive the signal.

 In this example, we have chosen a rectangular waveform.
 The desired range resolution determines the bandwidth of the waveform, which, in the case of a rectangular waveform, determines the pulse width.

-Another important parameter of a pulsed waveform is the pulse repetition frequency (PRF).
-The PRF is determined by the maximum single digit range.
+Another important parameter of the pulsed waveform is the pulse repetition rate (PRF).
+The PRF is determined by the maximum single-digit range.

 In [ ]: